nandakumarms10/nandakumarms10/README.md

 - 👋 Hi, I’m @nandakumarms10
-- 👀 I’m interested in java full stack
+- 👀 I’m interested in  full stack web
 - 🌱 I’m currently learning mean stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...